telophase/bulma-horizontal-card/README.md

 **Documentation, installation instructions, and demonstrations can be found here: https://telophase.github.io/bulma-horizontal-card/**.

+## bulma v1
+As of Bulma version 1.0.0, this extension has not been superceeded by any new functionality and is still works as normal.
+I will add any new feature(s) to better integrate with any other Bulma updates going forward.

 ## important notice!
 This extension makes use of the [CSS pseudo-class `:has()`](https://developer.mozilla.org/en-US/docs/Web/CSS/:has) in order to achieve automatic/contextual control of the `.card-image`'s `border-radius`.
 Specifically, it is used in a single case to control the removal of the bottom `border-radius` from the `.card-image` when a `footer.card-footer` element is present as a child of `.card`.
 This was the best way I could think to implement this.